Trump loyalist Pompeo faces North Korea challenge as top diplomat

 Daniel Russel, the top U.S. diplomat for East Asia and the Pacific until last April and now at the Asia Society Policy Institute, said Tillerson’s replacement by Pompeo could be positive for dialogue with North Korea.

-“The North Koreans see in the Trump administration a political landscape that they can identify with,” he said.“They see a domineering leader who retains the final word on all decision-making and whose subordinates are guided by the leader and not vice versa.”
+“The North Koreans see in the Trump administration a political landscape that they can identify with,” he said.
+“They see a domineering leader who retains the final word on all decision-making and whose subordinates are guided by the leader and not vice versa.”

-However, Evans Revere, a former senior U.S. diplomat who dealt with North Korea under former President George W. Bush, said Pompeo’s“partisanship” was a cause for concern.
+However, Evans Revere, a former senior U.S. diplomat who dealt with North Korea under former President George W. Bush, said Pompeo’s “partisanship” was a cause for concern.

 “Let’s hope that he puts his dedication to the mission and to the country before his partisan or personal loyalty to the president,” Revere said.